imforster/htmx-login/README.md

-# Login App with HTMX and Go
+# Login & Registration App with HTMX and Go

-This is a simple login application that demonstrates how to use HTMX with a Go backend.
+This is a simple login and registration application that demonstrates how to use HTMX with a Go backend.
 The application features:

 - A login form that submits data as JSON
+- A registration form for new users
-- A Go backend that processes the login request
+- A Go backend that processes both login and registration requests
-- HTMX for handling the response without page reload
+- HTMX for handling the responses without page reload

 ## Project Structure